pollyweb-org/pollyweb-docs/3 🤝 Use Cases/02 🍲 Eat & Drink/25 🍔 Fast food/21 🪑 Seat: Order burger 🍔.md

 <br/>

-1. **What does the Manifest Flow look like?**
+1. **What does the Manifest Form look like?**

     ```yaml
     Flows:
         order:
-            Title: Order
+            Verb: order
             Steps:
-            - Input: SHARE|@CURATOR/FILTER
+            - Code: .CURATOR/FILTER
               Purpose: your curator orders 🧚
-            - Input: SHARE|@VITALOGIST/REVIEW
+            - Code: .VITALOGIST/REVIEW
               Purpose: your vitalogist reviews 💖
-            - Input: CHARGE
+            - Code: .PAYER/CHARGE
               Purpose: your payer pays the bill 💳
     ```